 In this tutorial, I'll show you how you can draw an oak tree, a pine tree, and a weeping willow in a realistic, yet simple manner.

 A common no 2 pencil, also known as HB, is very universal, but it's not perfect for every task.
 We need softer pencils to achieve darker shades.
 These aren't some special, expensive tools—I bought mine in a dollar store and they work just fine.
 Even if you're not sure if drawing is for you, a set of graded pencils is not a huge investment, and they certainly make learning more convenient!

-You will also need a pencil sharpener.
+You'll also need a pencil sharpener.
 A blunt tip creates slightly lighter strokes and disturbs the overall texture.
 Keep your pencils sharp during this tutorial, and remember that soft pencils blunt faster!